National Center for Faculty Development and Diversity

 As an institutional member, faculty members and academic professionals from all ranks can enroll in a free sub-account membership to get access to the center’s online resources which include workshops, webinars, and seminars on topics related to faculty life, such as increasing writing productivity, prioritizing and managing time, cultivating mentors, securing external funding, and maintaining work-life balance.
 Click here to learn how to create an NCFDD sub-account.

 Opportunities to start new classes or workshops occur throughout the year.
 The NCFDD offers the Faculty Success Program, a semester-long virtual bootcamp for tenured or tenure-track faculty members.
 Participants work with coaches and a small peer group to develop their writing skills.
+Apply for a 50% subsidy of the NCFDD Faculty Success Program here.

 Free Resources for Faculty, Postdocs, and Graduate Students